Legacy & Landscape: Cities and Sands of Morocco

 Itineraries

-A tour that combines Morocco’s imperial cities with desert exploration offers a diverse and unforgettable travel experience.
+A Morocco tour that blends the imperial cities with a Sahara Desert adventure offers one of the most diverse and unforgettable travel experiences in North Africa.

 After breakfast drive to Casablanca.
 It is the largest metropolitan city in the Maghreb that is characterized by elegant buildings, great avenues and special architectural arts merging modern and Moorish styles featured in belvederes, domes and columns.
 Upon arrival enjoy the city sightseeing tour with a local guide to include visiting the Hassan II mosque.